billcxx/billcxx.github.io/_posts/2014-09-27-First-blog-post.md

 ---
 layout: post
 title: First blog post
-tags: intro
 ---

 This is my first personal blog.
-The only experience I have related to building a website is a wordpress site used for my graduate application.
-But I've always been interested in the web technology, I watched quite a lot of tuts+ and lynda tutorial, learnt html5, css3 and javascript, along with several interesting things that could be used for web page, such as three.js and processing.
+It's also my first jekyll site.
+Though previously I've tried wordpress and learnt html, css, javascript, I found a static site is in fact enough for my own usages.
+So that's why I switch to jekyll.